laroque/volttron/docs/source/setup/RabbitMQ/Multi-Platform-RMQ-CSR-Walkthrough.rst

 The first step in creating a VOLTTRON instance is to make sure the machine is ready for VOLTTRON.
 Each machine should have its hostname setup.
 For this walkthrough, the hostnames "central", "node-zmq" and "node-rmq" will be used.

-For Central and Node-RMQ follow the instructions :ref:`Building-VOLTTRON#steps-for-rabbitmq`.
-For Node-ZMQ use :ref:`Building-VOLTTRON#steps-for-zmq`.
+For Central and Node-RMQ follow the instructions :ref:`_building-steps-for-rmq`.
+For Node-ZMQ use :ref:`_building-steps-for-zmq`.

 Instance Setup
 --------------